NCL Home> Application examples> Plot techniques || Data files for examples

 gsnContourZeroLineThicknessF sets the thickness of the zero contour.

-coneff_3.ncl: Draws negative contours as dashed, and draws the zero line as double thickness.
+coneff_3.ncl: Draws negative contours as dashed.

-gsnContourZeroLineThicknessF doubles the thickness of the zero contour, gsnContourNegLineDashPattern dashes the negative contours, and gsnContourPosLineDashPattern dashes the positive contours.
+gsnContourNegLineDashPattern dashes the negative contours, and gsnContourPosLineDashPattern dashes the positive contours.

 gsnContourZeroLineThicknessF eliminates the zero contour (by setting = 0), gsnContourNegLineDashPattern dashes the negative contours, and gsnContourPosLineDashPattern dashes the positive contours.